samcabano/python_fundamentals/README.md

 # Fundamentals of Programming in Python
 Attached are examples of small projects written in Python, all of which demonstrating basic Python fundamentals.
+Contents of the portfolio are organized by the primary fundamental explored, and link to the raw code of each project.
+Each of the following pieces were created to practice and learn a focused concept of Python.

 ## Contents